Rsiriy/Pine-Script-Candlestick-Pattern-Identifier/README.md

 <p align="center"><img src="https://github.com/Rsiriy/Pine-Script-Stock-Trading-Scripts/blob/master/images/ThreeLineStrikeTR.png?raw=true" width="150" height="300"></p>

 Above is an example my indicator caught in Zoom Video Communications Inc. ($ZM) stock.
 ZM closed at $260.30 the day it was flagged and dropped to $246.54 four days later.
 A sell order at $260.30 would've made for a profitable trade.

+## Acknowledgements

+The research by Thomas Bulkowski in his book "Encyclopedia of Candlestick Patterns" was essential in the creation of this indicator.